Grounds for detention

 With the 2019 amendments, two new sub-paragraphs 62(3a) and 62(3b) Residence Act were introduced which contain an extensive definition of the grounds which may lead to the assumption of the risk of absconding (Fluchtgefahr).
 According to section 62(3a) a risk of absconding is to be assumed (as a refutable assumption), if:[19]

-• the foreigner is providing the authorities with misleading information about their identity or has done so in connection with the planned removal or with possible impediments to removal and has not corrected false information on his/her own initiative, in particular by withholding or destroying documents or by claiming a false identity;
+• the foreigner is providing the authorities with misleading information about their identity or has done so in connection with the planned removal or with possible impediments to removal and has not corrected false information on their own initiative, in particular by withholding or destroying documents or by claiming a false identity;

 • the foreigner has been asked to remain at the disposal of the authorities at a certain place to carry out an official hearing or a medical examination and was not present at this place without good reason;